syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-Google-App-Engine.md

 ## Deploy to App Engine

-Step 1: To deploy the application to a cloud service, run the following command in Cloud Shell Editor.
-Then, retrieve the **URL** from the Cloud Shell Editor.
+Step 1: To deploy the application to the App Engine, run the following command in Cloud Shell Terminal.
+Afterwards, retrieve the **URL** from the Cloud Shell Terminal.

 {% tabs %}
 {% highlight CLI %}